 Locations:

 CNS lymphoma, or primary CNS lymphoma, is a rare cancer that affects your central nervous system (CNS).
 The cancer may form in your brain, spinal cord, spinal fluid or behind your eye.
 It can spread throughout your CNS quickly.
-Treatment options vary depending on your circumstances.
+It can cause symptoms like vision changes and muscle weakness.
+Treatment options depend on your circumstances.

 Overview